deployKF/website/content/guides/platform/deploykf-authentication.md

                   baseDN: cn=Groups,dc=example,dc=com

                   ## an additional search filter to apply
+                  ## WARNING: if too many groups are returned, you will exceed the HTTP header size limit.
-                  ## NOTE: you may need to limit the search to prevent a large number of results
+                  ##          you may need to apply a filter like: "(&(objectClass=group)(cn=*deployKF*))"
+                  ##          which will only return groups with "deployKF" in the name.
+However, note that
+                  ##          deployKF does not currently use these groups, so you are mostly preparing
+                  ##          for the future.
                   filter: "(objectClass=group)"

                   ## list of user-attribute to group-attribute pairs